jenglund/rlship-tools/README.md

    - Checking database state after operations
    - Validating relationships between entities

+We have made significant progress in our test coverage goals:
+- Completed all planned testing for the Activity Repository (80%+ coverage for all key methods)
+- Implemented tests for several key List Repository methods (RemoveItem, GetItems, GetEligibleItems) achieving our 80% target
+- Developed a workaround for the List method due to complex loading mechanisms

-Next steps include continuing with our Phase 1 plan to test the remaining untested methods in the Activity Repository, particularly GetUserActivities and GetTribeActivities.
+Next steps include continuing with our Phase 1 plan to test the remaining List Repository methods, focusing on ShareWithTribe, GetListShares, and GetSharedLists, followed by the sync functionality.

 ## License